ONSdigital/dp-api-router/README.md

 A service which routes API requests to the correct services.
 In the future this may add additional header information which will be used by the services.

-## JSON-LD

-This service is responsible for serving a JSON-LD `@context` field on configured API routes.
-In order to update the JSON-LD files, follow [this guide](JSONLD.md).
-Once the files have been updated, consider if the secrets for this service need to be updated to point to a new file location or not.

 ## Configuration